Skip to main content

 Click here to start this lesson

-4 URLs, 1 Quiz
+4 URLs, 1 Forum

-• Required Learning Resources and Activities
+• Required Learning Resources

 • Comorbidity of Substance Use and Mental Health Disorders in Europe URL

-Read the entire document.
+Download the document in the highlighted text and read the entire document.
 (25 minutes)

 European Monitoring Centre for Drugs and Drug Addiction - 2016